Brookings Area United Way fights for the health, education, and financial stability of every resident in Brookings County.

 Brookings Dental Clinic

-Through being on the board I’ve learned a lot about the community and what the need is and what work is still needed to be done.
+Through being on the board I’ve learned a lot about the community and what the needs are and what work is still needed to be done.